 After he had been sometime striving for mercy, he says, there seemed to be an impassable mountain before him.
 He was pressing towards heaven, but "his way was hedged up with thorns, that he could not stir an inch farther."
 He looked this way and that way, but could find no way at all.
 He felt, "it signified just nothing at all to strive and struggle any more."
-And here, he says, he gave over striving, and felt that it was a gone case with him, as to his own power, and all his attempts were, and for ever would be vain and fruitless.
+And here, he says, he gave over striving, and felt that it was a gone case with him, as to his Some Account of his Interpreter's Experience.

+own power, and all his attempts were, and for ever would be vain and fruitless.